 If you are having trouble handling your finances, on the whole, it may be a good idea to seek out some professional help.
 By working with a credit counseling agency, you may get paired with a helpful credit counselor who can give you personalized advice about paying off your debts and improving your credit score.

-One suggestion a credit counselor may have is getting a debt consolidation loan.
+You may wonder which is better, when it comes to debt consolidation vs. credit counseling.
+But one suggestion a credit counselor may have is getting a debt consolidation loan.
 With debt consolidation, a personal loan may be able to bring down your monthly payments and reduce the amount of interest charges you accrue.
-Consolidating debt is a great way to save money on credit card debt and on other loans draining you financially, such as a pay day loan.
+Consolidating debt is a great way to save money on credit card debt and on other loans draining you financially, such as payday loans.

 Pay More When You Can